-All of the proposed house plots are shown to be provided with adequate space for the storage of refuse/recycling bins and this can be secured and retained with the imposition of the usual planning condition.
-Whilst objectors consider the proposed bin collection arrangements to be unacceptable, the proposed arrangements are conventional and no objections are raised by the Council's Operations Manager (Domestic Bin Collection).
+All the proposed house plots are shown to be provided with adequate space for the storage of refuse/recycling bins and this can be secured and retained with the imposition of the usual planning condition.

-No Transport Contribution can currently be justified in this case because the proposed development is too small to justify seeking such a contribution.
+No Transport Contribution is justified in this case because the proposed development is too small to justify seeking such a contribution.

-It is considered that the proposals are acceptable in highways terms.
+It is considered that the proposals remain acceptable in highways terms.